 Best time to begin the mentoring process

-Establishing a mentoring program in the workplace requires deciding the right time for implementation.
+Establishing mentoring programs in organizations requires deciding the right time for implementation.
 Most effective mentoring in the workplace begins when the organization welcomes the new hire.
 This is the time to attach him to a mentor who helps him grow in accordance with the organizational culture and goals.
 This is the moment when a smart mentor can help an organization achieve employee skills’ diversity which is the most important tool for innovation.
 New employees bring new ideas which encourage out of the box approach in the organization.
 A smart mentor grabs this opportunity and makes a beeline for achieving the success of the organization.
 This harvests the reputation of the organization as a concerned organization that helps in attracting a competent pool of candidates.

 Role of managers in mentoring employees

 The popular managerial functions include the ability to plan, organize, lead and control.
 One managerial role caps all these functions and its absence renders the entire managerial edifice fragmented.
 This is the role of the manager as a mentor.
 As a mentor, it is assumed that you have more technical knowledge or work experience.
 As you sit higher on the hierarchy tree, you are responsible for transferring this wisdom to your subordinates.
 It is essential that the organization trains the managers for mentoring the employees in the most effective manner.

 Benefits of mentoring programs in organizations